Updated July 25, 2022

 For new constructions, point clouds can render the environment outside the building.
 Then architects can see what view they get from any window using virtual reality.

-2. Design and engineering companies
+2. Design and engineering

-For any other projects, point clouds give designers and engineers the data about the surface of an object.
+Also, point clouds give designers and engineers the data about the surface of an object.
 With VR simulations, these data are an excellent basis to conduct simulations and different analysis, enables to check for design compliance and helps reverse-engineer a finished product.

-Manufacturers can use point clouds at various points of their production, from product conception to quality verification.
+Manufacturers can use point clouds at various stages of their production, from product conception to quality verification.
 It can also give an “as-is” representation of their workstations and give them an accurate vision of how their factory performs, and if the workstations are well-designed and ergonomic, using VR simulation.

 5 APPLICATIONS OF POINT CLOUDS IN VIRTUAL REALITY